Gary’s been back in touch with plans for his HO scale operations yard:

 Gary of Elmont”

-A huge thanks to Gary – another wonderful post.
+A huge thanks to Gary for sharing his HO scale operations yard update – another wonderful post.
 What I like most about it is it always comes back to the most important point – having fun.

 That’s all for today folks.